Computing Partial Derivatives of Explicit Components Using JAX#

 This notebook also shows how to use JAX’s just-in-time (jit) compiling capabilities to dramatically speed up computations.

-The use of JAX is optional for OpenMDAO so if not already installed, the user needs to install it.
-See the installation instructions for more information about installing JAX.
+The use of JAX is optional for OpenMDAO so if not already installed, the user needs to install it by issuing one of the following commands at your operating system command prompt:

 !pip install jax